Vonage/vivid-3/docs/whats-new/monthly-updates/april-2024.md

 - We have documented our new [Change process](/resources/change-process/)
 - We have added a **Table of contents** to each page to make it easy to find the content you need.
+- New search that searches all the content of the site and not just component names